derek-dchu/awesome-note/java_classes_and_objects.md

 }
 ```

 Above code results a compile-time error.
 Because A.process() will only be overridden by B.process() at runtime.
-During compile time, compiler is still checking A.process() which throws an exception and doesn't handle or re-throw by main().
-If the main() also throws an exception, it will print "B".
+During compile time, compiler is still checking process() in A which throws an exception that is not handled.
+If the main() throws an exception, it will print "B".

 ## static vs non-static
 static member is class level, which will be loaded in stack (Because class are loaded in stack).

-* static method cannot be overridden.
+* Static method cannot be overridden.
-* static method cannot access instance variables or instance methods directly.
+* Static method cannot access instance variables or instance methods directly.

 ### Static Initialization Block
 ```java